Trusted WordPress tutorials, when you need them most.

 If you’ve been following WordPress tutorials, you may have seen mentions of custom fields.
 But when you go to your site, they’re nowhere to be found.
 That can be confusing, especially if you just started using WordPress.

 Custom fields used to be right there on the post-edit screen.
-But now, WordPress hides them by default for new users.
+But now, WordPress hides the custom fields meta box by default for new users.

 The good news?
 You don’t need any coding or technical tricks to bring them back.
 WordPress has a built-in way to turn them on with just a few clicks.